vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/markdown/README.md

 - Italic:`*Italics*`
 - Delete:`~~Italics~~`
 - Paragraph: Space one link
-- Line break: enter two space at the end of the line
+- Line break: enter two space or `\` at the end of the line
 - List: add `-` to become a list item
 - Blockquote: `> Blockquote Content`
 - HR: Enter `---` in a single line